dimitri-nicolo/calico/v2.5/networking/design/l3-interconnect-fabric.md

 ---

-{{site.prodname}} provides an end-to-end IP network that interconnects the endpoints [^1] in a scale-out or cloud environment.
-To do that, it needs an *interconnect fabric* to provide the physical networking layer on which {{site.prodname}} operates [^2].
+{{site.tseeprodname}} provides an end-to-end IP network that interconnects the endpoints [^1] in a scale-out or cloud environment.
+To do that, it needs an *interconnect fabric* to provide the physical networking layer on which {{site.tseeprodname}} operates [^2].

-While {{site.prodname}} is designed to work with any underlying interconnect fabric that can support IP traffic, the fabric that has the least considerations attached to its implementation is an Ethernet fabric as discussed in our earlier [technical note]({{site.baseurl}}/{{page.version}}/networking/design/l2-interconnect-fabric).
+While {{site.tseeprodname}} is designed to work with any underlying interconnect fabric that can support IP traffic, the fabric that has the least considerations attached to its implementation is an Ethernet fabric as discussed in our earlier [technical note]({{site.baseurl}}/{{page.version}}/networking/design/l2-interconnect-fabric).

-In most cases, the Ethernet fabric is the appropriate choice, but there are infrastructures where L3 (an IP fabric) has already been deployed, or will be deployed, and it makes sense for {{site.prodname}} to operate in those environments.
+In most cases, the Ethernet fabric is the appropriate choice, but there are infrastructures where L3 (an IP fabric) has already been deployed, or will be deployed, and it makes sense for {{site.tseeprodname}} to operate in those environments.

-However, since {{site.prodname}} is, itself, a routed infrastructure, there are more engineering, architecture, and operations considerations that have to be weighed when running {{site.prodname}} with an IP routed interconnection fabric.
+However, since {{site.tseeprodname}} is, itself, a routed infrastructure, there are more engineering, architecture, and operations considerations that have to be weighed when running {{site.tseeprodname}} with an IP routed interconnection fabric.
 We will briefly outline those in the rest of this post.
-That said, {{site.prodname}} operates equally well with Ethernet or IP interconnect fabrics.
+That said, {{site.tseeprodname}} operates equally well with Ethernet or IP interconnect fabrics.

 ## In this post